Edward C. Dimock: Career

 He served president of the American Institute of Indian Studies from 1972 to 1986.
 In 1962, he along with Milton Singer played significant role with the help of W. Norman Brown to establish Indian studies institute at the University of Pennsylvania which was later shifted to University of Chicago in 1972.

 He retired in November 1993 and then moved to Centerville, Massachusetts, with his wife.

 Death

 He died on January 11, 2001, from cancer.
 He is survived by two daughters, three sons and a brother, George of Harvard.

 Awards and honours

-He received various literary awards over the course of his career, including the government of India's highest honorary title, the Desikottama, in 1992 which was awarded him for his contribution to Bengali literature.
+He received various literary awards over the course of his career, including the Desikottama, equivalent of a Doctorate honoris causa, by Visva Bharati University established by Rabindranath Tagore, in 1992 which was awarded him for his contribution to Bengali literature.
 He also received literary honour by the Sahitya Akademi and was elected to the Sahitya Akademi Fellowship from 1929-2001.